ebs135/wwjs/README.md

 # The server will initialize in the <http://localhost:3000>
 ```

+Import wwjs-api.json file into Postman from folder postman-collections.

-After the service has started, it will show a QR Code to let your WA account connects to the service.
+After the service has started, it will show a QR Code in two ways:
+1. In console terminal; and
+2. Using API request from Postman API Collections' GET api qrcode in image base64 format.
+... so you can scan from your WA apps on your phone.

-Use postman API Collection to test send message.
+Use Postman API Collections' POST api send-message to test send message.

 You can stop the service in two ways:
 1. By pressing Ctrl+C buttons and disconnect your WA account from your WA's phone app; or
 2. Just disconnect directly from your WA's phone app.

 This project example is far from perfect, and just intended for your starting point learning how to make a Whatsapp gateway.

-You're encouraged to read full documentation from official whatsapp-web.js github <a href="https://github.com/pedroslopez/whatsapp-web.js">repository</a> or visit to <a href="">https://wwebjs.dev</a>.
+You're encouraged to read full documentation from official whatsapp-web.js github <a href="https://github.com/pedroslopez/whatsapp-web.js">repository</a> or visit to <a href="https://wwebjs.dev">whatsaap-web.js official website</a>.

 ## :memo: Disclaimer ##